targetteal/o2-pt/game-book.md

 # Core Roles

-Every circle has 4 core roles automatically created: external link, internal link, facilitator, and secretary.
+Every circle has 4 core roles automatically created: External Link, Inner Link, facilitator, and secretary.

 The facilitator and the secretary are elected in the select mode and operate mainly inside circle meetings.

-The external link and internal link are used to exchange messages and facilitate communication between circle and external circle, specially during circle meetings.
+The External Link and Inner Link are used to exchange messages and facilitate communication between circle and external circle, specially during circle meetings.

-## External Link
+## Outer Link

-The External Link is chosen by the external circle, by whatever process that assigns people to roles in the external circle.
+The Outer Link is chosen by the external circle, by whatever process that assigns people to roles in the external circle.

-The External Link is accountable for assigning people to roles in the circle, and may invite any person that is part of the organization, unless a restriction says otherwise.
+The Outer Link is accountable for assigning people to roles in the circle, and may invite any person that is part of the organization, unless a restriction says otherwise.

-The External Link can also establish priorities for the circle, and circle members are expected to align with those priorities.
+The Outer Link can also establish priorities for the circle, and circle members are expected to align with those priorities.

-The External Link role can be excluded or modified entirely with a patch.
+The Outer Link role can be excluded or modified entirely with a patch.

-The External Link holds all circle un-delegated artifacts and accountabilities.
+The Outer Link holds all circle un-delegated artifacts and accountabilities.

 ## Core Roles Description